Kruptein/planarally-docs/docs/tools/initiative.md

 ### Delete

-The most right column, depicting a <font-awesome :icon="['fas', 'trash-alt']"/>, is to delete the entry from the list.
+The most right column, depicting a <font-awesome-icon :icon="['fas', 'trash-alt']"/>, is to delete the entry from the list.
 The DM can delete any entry from the initiative list.
 Players can only delete entries they are granted access to.